-- MBSF: Includes summary data on Medicare A/B/C/D services and costs, by type of service, for each beneficiary at the individual level for the full year.
+- ❖ MBSF: Includes summary data on Medicare A/B/C/D services and costs, by type of service, for each beneficiary at the individual level for the full year.
 Service types include hospital inpatient and outpatient services, physician and related services, durable medical equipment (DME), SNF, home health, and hospice.
 Provides individual-level beneficiary identifiers and demographics, including information about Medicare eligibility and dual (Medicaid) status, as well as individual-level diagnoses from the CMS CCW.
-This data can be easier use than raw Medicare claims data, and it only requires knowledge of statistical software programs like SAS to start using data.
-(Historic Parts A and B data request process) - MESF: Provides historical data on chronic conditions and mortality in both dual eligible individuals and Medicaid-only individuals.
-The Chronic Conditions segment includes data at the beneficiary level on 27 CCW chronic conditions and 24 MMCO conditions.
+This data can be easier to use than raw Medicare claims data, and it only requires knowledge of statistical software programs like SAS to start using data.
+(Parts A and B data request process) - ❖ MESF: Provides historical data on chronic conditions and mortality in both dually eligible individuals and Medicaid-only individuals.
+The Chronic Conditions segment includes data at the beneficiary level on 30 CCW chronic conditions.
 The National Death Index (NDI) segment provides variables created from death certificates, including cause of death.
-(Historic Parts A and B data request process)
+(Parts A and B data request process)

 Claims and event data files contain records for each service paid for a given beneficiary, as well as extensive demographic and service-level identifiers.
 The unit of record is the claim, which means that some beneficiaries may have multiple episodes of care and that episodes of care may have more than one claim.
-MMCO will provide all data elements in Parts A and B claims to states.
-MedPAR, a new addition to our data files, contains about SNF and inpatient hospital stays.
+MMCO will provide all data elements in Parts A and B claims to Medicaid agencies.
 The types of claims available consist of: